Office of Communications

 Major in Economics and Minor in Environmental Studies

 Debora studied abroad on SSV Robert C. Seamans through the SEA Semester (Woods Hole) Program in Sustainability in Polynesian Island Cultures and Ecosystems.
+The trip featured a NASA scientist who carried out research on the Pacific Islands.

 Tell us about your study abroad experience.